 You can see how inbound links are generating traffic to your website pages in the sources report.
 Traffic to your website from inbound links will be reflected in the Referrals bucket of the sources report (Reports > Analytics Tools > Traffic Analytics > Sources).

-See your topic cluster inbound links
+View your topic inbound links

-Inbound links from authoritative and relevant sites are considered of higher quality than sites with information that's not relevant to your core topic.
+Inbound links from authoritative and relevant sites are considered of higher quality than sites with information that's not relevant to your topic.
 If any low-quality inbound links are present on your subtopic content, you'll see an in-app message that reads Low quality inbound links in the subtopic details on the right sidebar.